prog4biol/pfb2023/unix.md

 #### Spaces and Funny Characters

-The shell uses whitespace (spaces, tabs, and other non-printing characters) to separate arguments.
-If you want to embed whitespace in an argument, put single quotes around it.
+The shell uses spaces to separate arguments.
+If you want to embed a space (see below for other whitespace or non-printing characters like a tab or newline etc) in an argument, put single quotes around it.
 For example:

 ```
 mail -s 'An important message' 'Bob Ghost <bob@ghost.org>'